 The Science is Clear: Boating is Good for Your Health & Mind

-“Boating or paddling can provide a refreshing outdoor escape during the COVID-19 pandemic,” said Peter Francis, boating division director for the Connecticut Department of Energy and Environmental Protection.
+“Boating or paddling can provide a refreshing outdoor escape during the COVID-19 pandemic,” Peter Francis, boating division director for the Connecticut Department of Energy and Environmental Protection, said at the time.

 Water is Healing